Bart the Genius

 "Bart the Genius" is the second episode of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on January 14, 1990.
+It originally aired on Fox in the United States on January 14, 1990.
 It was the first episode written by Jon Vitti.
-It is the show's first normal episode as well as the first to use the signature title sequence, though this version is much different from the one used from the second season to the twentieth season.
+It is the show's first standard episode, as well as the first to use the signature title sequence, though this version is much different from the one subsequently used, from the second season to the twentieth season.
 In the episode, Bart cheats on an intelligence test and is declared a genius, so he is sent to a school for gifted children.
 Though he initially enjoys being treated as a genius, he begins to see the downside of his new life.

 It marks the first use of Bart's catchphrase "Eat my shorts".
 As the second episode produced, directly after James L. Brooks' personal displeasure at the animation of "Some Enchanted Evening", the future of the series depended on how the animation turned out on this episode.
 The animation proved to be more to his liking and production continued.